 To help Dr. Lai give you the best possible treatment, have your diabetes history handy when you come in for your appointment at Rosemead Eye Center.

 This information should include when you were diagnosed, your medication history, recent blood sugar and A1C levels, and any symptoms you experience (including but not limited to eye symptoms).

 If Dr. Lai finds you have diabetic retinopathy, treatment depends on how advanced the disease is.
 Diabetic retinopathy is either nonproliferative or proliferative:

 If you have nonproliferative retinopathy, you don’t have symptoms.
 You can slow the progression of the disease by controlling your blood sugar.
 Dr. Lai closely monitors your condition to determine if you need further treatment.

 Proliferative diabetic retinopathy means that new, abnormal blood vessels have formed in your eye, which can cause serious complications, including retinal detachment, glaucoma, and blindness.
 It requires urgent treatment.
-Dr. Lai performs procedures in the office to seal or destroy the abnormal blood vessels.
+Please make an appointment to see Dr. Lai.

 Schedule a diabetic eye checkup at Rosemead Eye Center online or over the phone.